mattPeloquin/code_surveyor/README.md

 # Code Surveyor
-Code Surveyor is a regular expression framework for measuring and searching code files.
+A customizable framework for measuring and searching code files.
-Metrics and scanning output is designed for easy spreadsheet and pivot table analysis.
+Provides metrics and scanning output for easy spreadsheet and pivot table analysis.

 ## Using Surveyor
-Surveyor will measure most code out of the box, but is designed for custom configuration (see Config Files below).

-Surveyor can run as an executeable or a Python 3 script.
+Use Surveyor as an executeable or Python 3 script.
 Either download the appropriate version from the "dist" folder or clone this repository.
 Below are some examples for running in different environments: